 On the pro side, a free introductory session does give the prospective client a chance to discover what they want to achieve and a real taste of what is to come and what they can achieve if they continue.
 It also shows that the coach is willing to give their time freely to ensure they are a good match with the client.

-Conversely, unless the lead is really well qualified, you can waste a lot of time with people who simply want a free session, to pick your brains, and have no intention of engaging you.
+Conversely, unless the lead is really well qualified, and the session timed and structured you can waste a lot of time with people who simply want a free session, to pick your brains, and have no intention of engaging you.

 Great for the ego, but not great for feeling in exchange for what you have contributed either for your spirit or your pocket.

 The knack for a successful introductory session seems to be to give them a taste of coaching, but leave them hanging enough that they want more.
 (More sales than coaching!)
-A tricky balance if you are committed to helping others become more able.
+A tricky balance if you are committed to helping others become more able and likely to get carried away.

 Free initial coaching sessions are no longer a part of my coaching marketing strategies.